Why study abroad on a student visa?

 - University of Montreal

-You are required to submit a letter of acceptance from a designated learning institution, a valid passport and proof of financial support.
+You are required to submit a letter of acceptance from a designated learning institution, a valid passport, and proof of financial support.
 The amount is between CAD$10,000 (outside Quebec) and CAD$11,000 (in Quebec).
 You may also need to write a letter explaining your motivations and reasons for applying for a student permit in Canada.

 Tuition fees vary across provinces and programs of study.
 Within this range, you can expect to pay between CAD$20,000 and CAD$30,000 per year.
 Accommodation and other living costs are on average CAD$15,000 per year.

-You are allowed to work 20 hours per week during school term if you are enrolled in a full-time program and meet the criteria.
+You are allowed to work 20 hours per week during the school term if you are enrolled in a full-time program and meet the criteria.
 During breaks and holidays, you are allowed to work full-time.

 Study in Germany

-Germany has an excellent education system with a significant focus on research projects and qualification through internships.
+Germany has an excellent education system with a significant focus on research projects and qualifications through internships.
 Most undergraduate courses are taught in German, which means you will be required to submit a certificate of German language proficiency.
 The admission process varies according to the level of study.

 If the duration of your course is three months or shorter, you can apply for a SCHENGEN visa.
 Otherwise, you will need to apply for a German student visa.
-To apply, you will need to provide proof of financial resources (minimum €10,236).
+To apply, you will need to provide proof of financial resources (minimum of €10,236).
 In addition, you’ll need to show an admission letter from your university, evidence of your earlier education, and health insurance.
 Finally, you’ll need a certificate of language proficiency (English or German).

 German permanent residency (PR) after study

 To apply, you must have worked in a job that is related to your academic qualification for a minimum of two years.
-Additionally, you must hold a residence permit for work, self-employment or an EU Blue Card.
+Additionally, you must hold a residence permit for work, self-employment, or an EU Blue Card.
 After eight years in Germany on a PR permit, you can obtain naturalization and become a German citizen.